Startup-Nights/functions/README.md

 functions.

 To be able to upload files to spaces, there are specific CORS settings necessary.
-The result in this repo is a mix of:
+The resulting `cors.xml` is a mix of:

 - https://stackoverflow.com/a/68699887
 - https://stackoverflow.com/a/66558604